IN THIS CHAPTER

 WHERE SALES.CustomerID = CUSTOMER.CustomerID);

-columns in the CUSTOMER table.
+For every row in the SALES table that contains a CustomerID that’s equal to a CustomerID in the CUSTOMER table, this statement displays the FirstName and LastName columns in the CUSTOMER table.
 For every sale in the SALES table, therefore, the statement displays the name of the customer who made the purchase.

 SELECT FirstName, LastName